liceduartt/saves/README.md

 Tarefas realizadas:

-A Larissa fez a parte do cadastro e listar
+A Larissa fez a parte do cadastro e listar.
-A Rafaely fez a parte do vacinar
+A Rafaely fez a parte do vacinar.
-A Letícia fez a parte do excluir
+A Letícia fez a parte do excluir.
-A Alicia fez a parte do menu e editar
+A Alicia fez a parte do menu e editar.